Chris Ashton: Rugby union career

+Club career

 Northampton Saints

 On 19 March 2007 it was announced that Ashton had signed to play rugby union for Northampton Saints, after Wigan granted him an early release from his contract.

 On 1 September 2007, Ashton made his debut for Northampton at Franklin's Gardens as a late substitute for Will Harries against London Welsh in National Division One.
 He scored his first try for the club, with his first touch of the ball, in the same game which Saints won 44–11.

 The following week he scored for Northampton's second team, Northampton Wanderers. and a substitute scoring appearance against Moseley.

 In 2008, Ashton broke the National Division One try scoring record, scoring 39 tries (and one conversion) from only 25 appearances.

 Despite a relatively disappointing 2008–09 season, with many appearances in the Wanderers and struggling to make it into the first team regularly, in the 2009–10 season Ashton embarked on a run of form that brought 15 tries in 16 games in all competitions including Heineken Cup efforts against Munster and Perpignan.

 Ashton was named as the Premiership player of the season for 2009–10.